ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

         // System.Diagnostics.Debug.WriteLine(ex.ToString());
     }
 }
+{% endhighlight %}

+## Create a Range Mapping Method
+In the preceding code, you determine the LED brightness by mapping the delta of the actual light and the threshold value to an 8-bit range.
+This is don using a custom method - `Map()`.
+Using the Visual Studio light bulb feature, add the `Map()` method.

+Where you wrote `brightness = Map(ambientLightThreshold - actualAmbientLight, 0, ambientLightThreshold, 0, 255);`, do the following:

+1. Hover the mouse over the `Map` reference until a light bulb appears.
+2. Click the down arrow and select __Generate method ‘StartupTask.Map’__.
+3. Modify the `Map()` method as follows:

+{% highlight csharp %}
 // This Map function is based on the Arduino Map function
 // http://www.arduino.cc/en/Reference/Map
 private int Map(int src, int in_min, int in_max, int out_min, int out_max)